2018 - Present

 The Planning Department team completed the "Briefing Book" required by ULI as background information for the Technical Assistance Panel (TAP) to determine the next steps for Orinda’s downtown.
 It can be accessed online here.

 Key documents used to prepare the ULI Briefing Book, can be viewed here.

-This information is shared as a follow-up from the City Council September 6, 2016 meeting following a report by Planning Staff regarding Downtown Planning and Community Engagement.
-The September 6 meeting was well attended, with a standing-room-only crowd and approximately 30 speakers.
+At the September 6, 2016 meeting, Planning Staff provided a report regarding Downtown Planning and Community Engagement.
+The meeting was well attended, with a standing-room-only crowd and approximately 30 speakers.
 In addition, City staff received approximately 120 pieces of correspondence from members of the public.

-After receiving the September 6 report, listening to public testimony and asking questions of staff, the City Council directed staff to return at a future City Council meeting with the following:
+At the meeting, the City Council directed staff to return at a future City Council meeting with the following:

 - A more detailed strategy to engage downtown property owners.

 - Regarding a Technical Assistance Panel (TAP) option from the nonprofit ULI: